| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 newpath || moveto 0 0 || lineto 1 0 || lineto 1 1 || lineto 0 1 || closepath |

-Having constructed a path, the stroke
+Having constructed a path, the stroke function draws the line

 segments contained in the path.
-Alternatively, fill
+Alternatively, fill may be used to

 fill the interior of the path (for this purpose the entire path should